AscendingPassage.com HOME PAGE.

 Near Wadi Dabod, by David Roberts, 1839.

 Even the old Nile has allowed itself to be fretted and brought up to date in the progress of evolution.
+The women, draped in black veils, who come daily to draw the

 precious water, have forsaken the fragile amphorae of baked earth,

-which had come to them from barbarous times--and which the
+which had come to them from earlier times and in their stead have

 the big hotels.
 But they carry them in the same easy graceful manner

-the gracious tanagrine outline.
+the gracious outline.

 And then there are the great tourist boats of the Agencies, which are